 As debuts go, Amy Holden Jones’s The Slumber Party Massacre is one that, if you’re not paying attention, you might mistakenly dismiss.
 Jones takes what could be a by-the-numbers slasher flick and instead turns it into an empathetic sardonic take on the formula.
 Jones warps the male gaze to the point where it feels less voyeuristic and more bluntly exploitative but in a way that leaves you feeling uncomfortable.

 She’s helped by the script, penned by the legendary Rita Mae Brown.
-Though Brown’s script was intended as a parody, after it was bought by icon of schlock Roger Corman it became less parody and more serious.
+Though Brown’s script was intended as a parody, after it was bought by an icon of schlock, Roger Corman, it became less parody and more serious.
 But Brown’s wit and incisive observations about the tropes still bleed through the rewrites.
 It works on two levels at the same time but never parallel to one another, instead intertwining back and forth.

 The film is filled with tiny flourishes that set it apart from so many of its siblings of the genre.
 The girls having the slumber party aren’t cheerleaders but instead part of the Girl’s Basketball team.
 Perhaps a modern version of The Slumber Party Massacre would have them be more intelligent, but much like Halloween Kills, the movie is trying to thread a needle, it just does it better.

 Trish (Michelle Michaels) and her friends, Kim (Debra Deliso), Diane (Gina Marie), and Jackie (Andree Honroe) are regular teenage girls.
 It’s hard to remember exactly who is who, part of Brown’s dig at the genre is that the women in slasher films are interchangeable.
 At the same time, they are allowed to be ditzy, intelligent, horny, and judgmental teenagers.